appcelerator-archive/ti.sap.odata/documentation/index.md

 DataJS makes it easy to interact with OData through XML or JSON.

-## Note:
+## Dependencies

-This module requires that you are using version 2.0.2 or newer of the Titanium SDK.
+This module requires Release 2.0.2 or newer of the Titanium SDK.

 ## OData Resources